cstec15/credit-card-fraud-detection-xgboost/README.md

 This repository contains a machine learning pipeline for detecting fraudulent credit card transactions using the popular Kaggle Credit Card Fraud Detection dataset.
 The goal is to identify fraudulent transactions (which represent only 0.17% of all transactions) with high recall and precision and maximize AUPRC.

+This is an initial version of the project.
+Iterative improvements in progress.

 ## Project Structure

 ```